eliasedwin7/Python-Refresher/Patterns_solution/Top K Elements.md

+# 5. Top K Elements

-Great!
-Let’s jump into **5.
-Top K Elements** — this one is super handy when you want to find the **most important things** from a big pile. 🥇
+ this one is super handy when you want to find the **most important things** from a big pile. 🥇

 ---

+🧱 What is a Heap?
+A heap is a special kind of binary tree (usually stored in an array) that always keeps the biggest or smallest element on top.
+There are two types:

+Type	Top Element
+Min Heap	Smallest
+Max Heap	Largest
+In Python, the default is a Min Heap using the heapq module.

 ### 🧠 Imagine You Are...